Book Now

 Bwindi National Park Logo

-Mountain gorillas are large ground dwellers that live in the tropical rainforests of 3 countries of Uganda , Rwanda and Democratic Republic of Congo.
+Mountain Gorilla Reproduction and Mating Habits – Mountain gorillas are a subspecies of the Eastern gorilla.
+Mountain gorillas are large ground-dwelling animals that live in the tropical rainforests of three countries: Uganda, Rwanda, and the Democratic Republic of Congo.

-Mountain gorillas are physically characterized by their large body size which is about 400 pounds for males and females 200 pounds , they have longer , thicker and darker fur , saddle shaped patch of silver hair on their backs , unique nose prints , strong teeth , broader fore head and apposable thumbs.
+Mountain gorillas are physically characterized by their large body size.
+Males weigh about 400 pounds, and females weigh about 200 pounds.
+They have longer, thicker, and darker fur, a saddle-shaped patch of silver hair on their backs, unique nose prints, strong teeth, broad foreheads, and opposable thumbs.

-Mounatin gorillas live in mountainous areas at an altitude of 8000ft to 13000ft .
+Mountain gorillas live in mountainous areas at altitudes of 8,000 to 13,000 feet.

-The mountain gorillas are one of the most endangered primates on the planet due to poaching , diseases and habitat loss .
+Mountain gorillas are one of the most endangered primates on the planet due to poaching, diseases, and habitat loss.

-Mountain gorilla population currently is about 1063 gorilla individuals in the wild.
+The current mountain gorilla population is about 1,063 individuals in the wild.

-Female mountain gorillas reach sexual maturity at the age of 10 to 12 years although they can have there first ovulation at 8 years whereas males reach sexual maturity at the age of 11 to 13 years
+Female mountain gorillas reach sexual maturity at the age of 10 to 12 years, although they can have their first ovulation at 8 years.
+Males reach sexual maturity at the age of 11 to 13 years.

-Female mountain gorillas usually produce 1 infant or sometimes twins after a period of 4 years .
-This is because female gorillas have to wait until the infant has grown up to the age of 4 where they are fully independent.
+Female mountain gorillas usually produce one infant or sometimes twins after a period of 4 years.
+This is because female gorillas wait until the infant is fully independent, which happens around the age of 4.

-Female mountain gorillas be on heat for 1 to 2 days in a month .
-They attract males through body movements, uninterrupted eye contact and puckering lips.
+Female mountain gorillas are in heat for 1 to 2 days in a month.
+They attract males through body movements, uninterrupted eye contact, and puckering lips.

-Gorillas have no specific season for mating they can mate at any time of the year.
+Gorillas do not have a specific mating season and can mate at any time of the year.

-Mountain gorilla gestation period is about 8.5 months and after birth they wait for 4 years to conceive again until the infant is fully grown .
-This implies they have a low reproduction rate.
+The gestation period for mountain gorillas is about 8.5 months.
+After giving birth, they wait for 4 years to conceive again until the infant is fully grown.
+This means they have a low reproduction rate.

-Female mountain gorillas have a menstrual cycle of about 28 days and the fertile period is usually of 3 days where they can easily conceive .
+Female mountain gorillas have a menstrual cycle of about 28 days, and the fertile period is usually 3 days when they can easily conceive.

-Mounatin gorillas are polygamous creatures evidenced as the dominant silverback can access all the females in the family to mate with them.
+Mountain gorillas are polygamous.
+The dominant silverback can mate with all the females in the family.

-By and large , mountain gorillas have a low birth rate which majorly affects their population growth.
+Mountain gorillas have a low birth rate, which greatly affects their population growth.

 Go Gorilla Trekking in Bwindi National Park